02 Jan The Yoga Institutes’ Harmony Fest

 TYI Free Yoga Workshops

-Free OPD Workshop, Integral Chakra Workshop, Couples Workshop, Asana Workshops and Bhavas Workshop conducted benefit the masses.
+Free OPD Workshop, Integral Chakra Workshop, Couples Workshop, Asana Workshops, and Bhavas Workshop conducted to benefit the masses.

 Master Class by Chef Pankaj Bhadouria

 She covered the mindful way of cooking food and how it impacts our health.
 Shared her brilliant Sattvic recipes.
 Her live station and demo drew in quite a crowd.
 All got to sample her superb culinary skills and sattvic foods with a twist.

 Market hosted provided only approved of organic food and vegetables from actual organic farmers and vendors.
 A whole range of healthy fruits, foods, grains, vegetables retailed at the market.
 Other attractions included organic at the paraphernalia and yoga accessories.